padmasharma/padmasharma.github.io/index.md

 <p><font size="3"><i>The views expressed herein are my own and do not represent the views of the Federal Reserve Bank of Kansas City or the Federal Reserve System.</i></font></p>

 I am an Economist at the Federal Reserve Bank of Kansas City.
 I completed my PhD in Economics from the University of California at Irvine in June 2019.
-My research interests span the union of two fields - Econometrics and Financial Economics and involve the development of Econometric methods that address research questions pertaining to banking and financial stability.
+My research interests span the union of two fields - Econometrics and Financial Economics and involve the development of Econometric methods that address research questions pertaining to banking and financial institutions.

-__Research Interests__: Econometrics, Financial Economics, Computational Statistics and Macroeconomics
+__Research Interests__: Econometrics, Banking and Financial Institutions, and Computational Statistics

 ### Research

 An overview of my working papers and research projects in progress.

 #### Working Papers

+<a href="https://drive.google.com/file/d/15fEPvMO6Q-85TENKHmICg60m-BT_CtEV/view?usp=sharing" target="_blank">Government Loan Guarantees in a Crisis: Bank
+Protections from Firm Safety Nets </a>

+We quantify the effects of the Paycheck Protection Program (PPP) on bank balance sheets and profitability by addressing two levels of selection effects that are typically overlooked in the literature.
+We explicitly model banks' decisions regarding whether, and by how much to participate in the program.
+We find that banks that disbursed larger shares of PPP loans relative to their loan base experienced sizable growth in their lending, but a decline in their interest margins, and no measurable effects on risk-taking.
+Notably, in counterfactual exercises, we find that the PPP averted a credit crunch by offsetting a large potential contraction in business lending.
+Moreover, we find salient selection effects--lenders with greater funding capacity and at higher risk of losses from exposure to business loans were more likely to participate in the program, and to participate more intensively.
+These results suggest that in the absence of federal guarantees, banks would have been unlikely to risk their own capital and meet the credit needs of firms during the pandemic.

 <a href="https://drive.google.com/open?id=1nxJe7RI9TxIAs7UxJjmDuNqgMk2Pto1u" target="_blank">Assessing Regulatory Responses to Banking Crises (submitted) </a>